Can CBD help with Elderly Anxiety - What Research Shows

-Previous studies have demonstrated that the endocannabinoid system significantly influences the progression of brain ageing, and the hippocampus is one of the brain regions most vulnerable to ageing and neurodegeneration.
+Previous studies have demonstrated that the endocannabinoid system significantly influences the progression of brain aging, and the hippocampus is one of the brain regions most vulnerable to aging and neurodegeneration.

 Let's start with reducing the effect of stress as we get older.

 Several studies found associations between hippocampal volume and biomarkers of inflammation in non-demented middle-aged and older adults with or without other vascular risk factors